 Introduction

-Understanding Data Units in Excel
+Understanding Data Units

 In the digital world, data is often measured in bytes, kilobytes (KB), megabytes (MB), and gigabytes (GB).
-Understanding these units and their conversions is crucial when managing large datasets, especially in Excel.
+Understanding these units and their conversions is important when managing large datasets, especially in Excel.
 Bytes serve as the fundamental unit of digital data, with kilobytes, megabytes, and gigabytes representing progressively larger groupings at powers of 1024.

 Grasping this hierarchy allows us to perform accurate conversions and manage data effectively.